 Ivan becomes nationally known

-The day that changed everything for Ivan, was the day when the attorney for the pop icon Michael Jackson called to say that Mr. Jackson had wanted to take care of Ivan, with the promise that “he would build the best gorilla compound on Earth”.
-Unfortunately after two years Mr. Jackson was not allowed a building permit for the compound that he had envisioned and his dream for Ivan died.
-Due to the international attention Michael Jackson brought to Ivan’s plight, suddenly offers came to take care of Ivan from many experienced zoos.
-The Zoo Atlanta was the first choice and Ivan joined other gorillas in an open air penned area after a period of adjustment.
+The day that changed everything for Ivan.
+An attorney for the pop icon Michael Jackson called on his behalf to inquire about caring for Ivan, with the promise that “he would build the best gorilla compound on Earth”.
+Unfortunately, after two years Mr. Jackson could not procure building permits for the compound that he had envisioned and his dream for Ivan died.
+Due to international attention, Michael Jackson brought to Ivan’s plight, suddenly offers came to take care of Ivan from many experienced zoos.
+The first choice being Zoo Atlanta, with the foremost experience.
+Here, Ivan had joined other gorillas in an open-air penned area after a period of adjustment.

 Ivan moves across the country to Atlanta, Georgia